 Using the Widget Library

-To set up a widget:
+More details on how to set up a widget:

 - Go to: My Websites -> Main -> Pages -> Widgets shown in Text Editor

 - Enter your widget HTML in the first big text area and give your widget a name (only you see the name of the widget).
 Save All